-cation on the Big Six emotions using a variety of classifiers over a LiveJournal dataset.
-The work in [8] proposes a word-to-sentence emotion classification scheme.
-Using SentiWordNet features and emotion indicators at a word level, the experiments over a Bengali blog corpus yield mood accuracies between 60 - 72%.
+In [15], Mishne used LiveJournal and SVMs to perform binary classification over a large set of emotions, with results slightly better than the 50% baseline.
+In [17], the authors perform binary classification on the Big Six emotions using a variety of classifiers over a LiveJournal dataset.
+The work in [9] proposes a word-to-sentence emotion classification scheme: using SentiWordNet features and emotion indicators at a word level, the experiments over a Bengali blog corpus yield mood accuracies between 60 - 72%.
 Finally, the authors in [5] perform multiclass classification using SVM over the UIUC children's stories corpus.
 Their best accuracy on an emotion different than Neutral is 23%.
 Our work differs from these previous efforts in that we perform multi-class classification over our emotion set on the texts, and in the feature selection techniques we perform prior to any classification.

-Comparing the results among these studies and establishing a baseline is hard because often either the data source, the set of emotions, or the computed features differ.
+Comparing the results among these studies and establishing a baseline is hard because often either the data source, the set of emotions or the computed features differ.
 Even when the data source coincides, the examples in the dataset are not the same.
-This fact highlights the immature state of the research area and the need for a standardized dataset for emotion classification.
+This fact highlights the need for a standardized dataset for emotion classification and the immature state of the research area.